-- Annually, the Safety Policy statement will be renewed (and revised, if necessary) by the Directors. - Annually the Directors will meet to review health and safety issues, to monitor the implementation of safety procedures, analyse accident/near miss reports, and determine the actions necessary to avoid future occurrence, review safety audits and establish the Practice's approach to new legislation etc. This annual meeting will also encompass a review of training requirements for all staff in respect of Health and Safety issues. - Immediate investigations and reviews of serious accidents or near misses will be undertaken by the Directors and where relevant the Contractors Senior Representative.
+- Annually, the Safety Policy statement will be renewed (and revised, if necessary) by the Partners. - Bi-annually the Partners will meet to review health and safety issues, to monitor the implementation of safety procedures, analyse accident/near miss reports, and determine the actions necessary to avoid future occurrence, review safety audits and establish the Practice's approach to new legislation etc. This bi-annual meeting will also encompass a review of training requirements for all staff in respect of Health and Safety issues. - Immediate investigations and reviews of serious accidents or near misses will be undertaken by the Partners and where relevant the Contractors Senior Representative.